AdaCore/Ada_Drivers_Library/examples/MicroBit/README.md

-The Micro:Bit is a very small ARM Cortex-M0 board designed by the BBC for computer education.
+The micro:bit is a very small ARM Cortex-M0 board designed by the BBC for computer education.
 It's fitted with a [Nordic nRF51](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF51822) Bluetooth enabled microcontroller and an embedded programmer.
 You can get it